lhaig/godad/README.md

 # godad

-Godad is a simple Go application that fetches and displays dad jokes from the [icanhazdadjoke.com](https://icanhazdadjoke.com/) API.
+Godad is a Go application that fetches and displays dad jokes from the [icanhazdadjoke.com](https://icanhazdadjoke.com/) API.
 It stores previously fetched jokes in a SQLite database to ensure you always get a fresh joke.

+## Features

+- Fetches jokes from the icanhazdadjoke.com API
+- Stores jokes in a SQLite database
+- Ensures each joke is unique (not previously fetched)
+- Configurable database location
+- Supports environment variables, .env file, and command-line flags for configuration

 ## Requirements